Paul Salamunovich

-Biography

-Personal history
+Early life

-The youngest of five sons born to immigrant parents from what is now Croatia, he was born in Redondo Beach, California, where he attended St. James Elementary School.
+The youngest of five sons born to immigrant parents from what is now Croatia, he was born on June 7, 1927 in Redondo Beach, California, where he attended St. James Elementary School.

 Salamunovich recalled a pivotal moment when he was about 8 years old and attended a double feature at the local movie house.
 At the end of both films, during a MovieTone newsreel, a story about the buildup of tensions in Europe featured eight bars of a cappella music which so captivated him, he sat through both films again for another four hours to hear that same music one more time when the newsreel repeated.
-It turned out to be the Sancta Maria portion of the Victoria Ave Maria which became one of his signature conducting pieces throughout his career.
+It turned out to be the Sancta Maria portion of the Ave Maria by Victoria which became one of his signature conducting pieces throughout his career.
 When a young priest, Father Louis Buechner, arrived at the parish and started a boy's choir, Salamunovich joined and, as he says, "I was hooked."
 This choir sang exclusively in Gregorian chant, and "all we did was sing funerals," he said.
 This early foundation in Gregorian chant, he added, "influenced the music I specialize in, and the techniques I use."

 In 1940, at the age of 13, Salamunovich and his family moved to Hollywood, California, where they joined a new church, Blessed Sacrament, and attended its parochial school.
 The men's and boy's choirs were led by Richard Keys Biggs, the organ teacher of famed choral director Roger Wagner.
 Despite starting in the boy's choir three years older than was typical, Salamunovich impressed Biggs with his tone and was allowed to join.
 He remained in the choir after moving to Hollywood High School the following year.
 At age 14, he began singing with Wagner.

 At Hollywood High School, he met Dorothy Hilton, and they became high school sweethearts.
 (They later married on May 20, 1950, and had five children.)

 Upon graduation from high school in 1945, he enlisted in the United States Navy and spent a year in Pearl Harbor, replacing sailors sent home after World War II.